BatchStore¶

 - Parameters:

-max_blocksize¶ (int, optional) – Maximum number of items stored in each internal variable-length block.
+items_per_block¶ (int, optional) – Maximum number of items stored in each internal variable-length block.
+The last block in a batch may contain fewer items than this cap.
 If not provided, a value is inferred from the first batch.

 serializer¶ ({"msgpack", "arrow"}, optional) – Serializer used for batch payloads.